 As with traditional gray infrastructure, proper maintenance is essential for the long term success of GI.
 An Operations and Maintenance Plan (OMP) will be developed for all GI projects undertaken by MWRD.
 All maintenance activities must be documented and to ensure this occurs maintenance checklist(s) based on the OMP will be developed for each GI practice installed at all projects.
 Owners of the projects will be required to update the maintenance checklists and produce them to MWRD upon request.
 MWRD will meet with the owner on a yearly basis to inspect each project component and maintenance checklist(s) for completeness.
-The Mmaintenance checklists will include a list of items to be inspected and for each practice will be developed and include the following: inspection dates, facility components inspected, and any maintenance performed and repairs made.
-All inspections and maintenance, both routine and emergency, must be included in the maintenance recordchecklists.
-Each practice-specific maintenance and operations-requirement listed in the OMP will serve as a checklist for design elements that require inspection, the frequency of inspections, (at least yearly), and the conditions that indicate when maintenance is needed.
+The maintenance checklists will include a list of items to be inspected and will include the following: inspection dates, facility components inspected, and any maintenance performed and repairs made.
+All inspections and maintenance, both routine and emergency, must be included in the maintenance checklists.
+Each practice-specific requirement listed in the OMP will serve as a checklist for design elements that require inspection, the frequency of inspections, and the conditions that indicate when maintenance is needed.